How do I connect Oracle to DB2?

 The status UNKNOWN is returned by DG4ODBC, as the service is not created until it is used.

 9. After adding the tnsnames.ora alias and restarting the listener, use tnsping alias to check that you can connect to the new service.
-If tnsping succeeds, you will get a message similar to:
+If tnsping succeeds, you get a message similar to:

 $ tnsping db2con